 All the comments above have been transmitted to the applicant during the review process.
-As far as the roadway width is concerned, a condition has been included in the Recommendation Section that requires a minimum 18 feet of pavement width to be provided for all alleys.
+As far as the roadway width is concerned, a condition has been included in this resolution that requires a minimum 18 feet of pavement width to be provided for all alleys.

-- 1. Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated November 20, 2018 (Zyla to Zhang), DPR recommends approval of this SDP with four conditions that have been included in the Recommendation section of this report. - m.
-Westphalia Section Development Review Council (WSDRC)-At the time of the writing of this technical staff report, WSDRC did not provide comments on the subject project.
+- 1. Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated November 20, 2018 (Zyla to Zhang), DPR recommends approval of this SDP with four conditions that have been included in this resolution, as appropriate. - m.
+Westphalia Section Development Review Council (WSDRC)-At the time of the writing of this resolution, WSDRC did not provide comments on the subject project.